AnnyDanny/MyCVApplication/README.md

-# MyCVApplication for MacPaw intership in macOS/iOS Development.
+# MyCVApplication for MacPaw summer intership in macOS/iOS Development.

 Hello!:)